-Whenever you see information on fat loss, you’ll usually see loads of education on nutrition and exercise — but sleep quality is often overlooked, yet extremely important.
+Whenever you see information on fat loss, you’ll usually see loads of education on nutrition and exercise, but sleep quality is often overlooked, yet extremely important.

-In fact, research shows that dropping your sleep from 7-8 hours a night to just 5-6 hours can damage your fat loss progress in as little as 2 weeks!
+In fact, research shows that dropping your sleep from 7-8 hours a night to just 5-6 hours can damage your fat loss progress in as little as 2 weeks.
 Not only can a lack of sleep slow down your fat loss, it also makes you at risk of losing muscle mass, despite seemingly training and eating correctly for your goal.

-Tips for improving your sleep quality
+Ways to improve your sleep quality

 Be mindful of your caffeine intake

 We all know that caffeine is there to get us up and going on days where we’re feeling sluggish, and it’s no secret that it can have a disruptive effect on sleep.
-It’s important to take a step back and look at how much we’re consuming at once, and if it’s adding up without us realizing it.
+It’s important to take a step back and look at how much we’re consuming at once, and if it’s adding up without us realising.

 Everyone’s caffeine sensitivity is different, but it’s generally recommended that healthy adults consume no more than 400mg of caffeine in a day, and no more than 200mg at one time.
 And that counts for all sources of caffeine!
-Pre-workouts, soft drinks, and even chocolate all contain it, so it’s worth taking a look at what you’re consuming in a day, and if you think you might be going overboard — cutting back to see the difference it makes.
+Pre-workouts, soft drinks and even chocolate all contain it, so it’s worth taking a look at what you’re consuming in a day, and if you think you might be going overboard — cutting back to see the difference it makes.

-Caffeine ISN’T the enemy, and can give you a healthy energy boost to get through your day, but moderation is the key to stop it from keeping you away at night.Rachel found that simply switching how she consumes her caffeine made a huge difference to her sleep.
+Caffeine isn't the enemy - it can give you a healthy energy boost to get through your day, but moderation is the key to stop it from keeping you away at night.Rachel found that simply switching how she consumes her caffeine made a huge difference to her sleep.

 Don’t drink too much water before going to bed

 “I’m a big water drinker and aim for 3L a day - but also try and have all of it before 4 PM.
-Then I just have my evening cup of tea!”
+Then I just have my evening cup of tea”.

 Look at your eating habits

-Fan of a late-night dinner or snack?
-The effects of eating soon before you sleep vary greatly, so we’re not here to say you CAN’T go for that snack.
+Fan of a late night dinner or snack?
+The effects of eating soon before you sleep vary greatly, so we’re not here to say you can't go for that snack.

 Check your Vitamin D levels